Atix95/Data_analysis_template_python/README.md

 avoid copy-pasting and losing track of the code.
 I also intended to define a few functions that would save formatting and typing in a report.

-The Library is also available as a Jupyter Notebook to facilitate possible intentional change to the functions.
+The library is also available as a Jupyter Notebook to facilitate possible intentional change to the functions.

 I hope you may find this helpful as well.